sinceresu/pypraat/Readme.md

-# PyPratt_Clip
+# PyPraat_Clip

-      A pratt like python tool specially adapted for keyword clipping.
+      A praat like python tool specially adapted for keyword clipping.
 ---------------------

 ## Requirement